 The first thing you need to realize is that you are not alone.
 Without the constant barrage of jewelry commercials and chocolate ads telling you that EVERYONE EVERYWHERE is in love, you must realize that there are millions of people on this earth in the exact same position that you find yourself in.
 This means you are in good company!

 And if you have children, it can become the MOST fun to make them feel loved.
-Making homemade Valentines with construction paper never loses it’s magic when assisted by copious amounts of glitter and metallic markers!
-A couple of hours making cut out cookies with sprinkles is an easy way to make memories to remind you that there is more that one kind of love to be celebrated on Valentine’s Day!
+Making homemade Valentines with construction paper never loses its magic when assisted by copious amounts of glitter and metallic markers!
+A couple of hours making cut-out cookies with sprinkles is an easy way to make memories to remind you that there is more than one kind of love to be celebrated on Valentine’s Day!

 At the end of the day, try to come to an understanding of what February 14th actually means to you.
 Do you want to include others in your plans or would you rather focus on self-reflection?
 Whatever you choose, do things you love and treat yourself as you deserve to be treated.
 With love.